 NOTE: The body of the message is limited to plain text for a couple of reasons:

 CAUTION: Copy and Paste ONLY plain text content.
 Programs such as Word and Google Docs are not plain text.

-When you're finished writing the message, click Save.
+When you've finished writing the message, click Save.

 Repeat this process as many times as you have different messages and delivery options for each target set.

 Set up the targets for your activity, delivery options for your actions, and the content of your messages.
-For the same campaign, you may create multiple target sets that deliver different supporter-generated messages to different targets based on criteria you define, such as one, hopeful message to one congressional political party and a different, encouraging message to the other congressional political party.
+You may create multiple target sets for the same campaign that deliver different messages to different targets, such as a hopeful message to one congressional political party and a different, encouraging message to the other congressional political party.

 Target Sets represent combinations of individual or political office targets, the message you are sending them, and the delivery method for each message.
 For example, you may have separate target sets with differing messages for congressional Democrats than for congressional Republicans, some of whom may or may not be reachable by a phone call, email, tweet, or fax.

 When you first create a Targeted Action, one initial Target Set tab is created automatically under Set Your Targets and Messages.
 Click the + tab to create another Target Set.
-A new target set tab will be immediately created to the right of the original one.
-The currently selected target set is highlighted in white, while any currently unselected target sets are grey.
-Target sets may be deleted by selecting the small X on the currently selected tab.
+A new target set tab is immediately created to the right of the original one.
+The currently selected target set is highlighted in white, while any unselected target sets are grey.
+You may delete target sets by selecting the small X on the currently selected tab.

 Targeting Offices or Individuals